hydrastro/astrx/README.md

 ### Code quality

 Phpstan checks only.
-Level 9.
+Level 9: `./vendor/bin/phpstan analyse src --level=9`.
 No psalm.
 No phpcs.
 Code formatting is done by the IDE.
 Use strict types in every file.